Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

-Different models were designed to determine which method would best facilitate the data.
+Different types of models were designed to see which method would best facilitate the data.
 This could be typically grouped into two categories: separated input and all-in-one (AIO) input.
 The AIO input models were formatted like a standard feedforward deep neural network.
 The input data could be concatenated into a single vector which could be processed by the model for an output.
 The separated input models attempted to retain some of the physics of the system by having a defined input and output state, which could be processed and then concatenated deeper into the model to be processed for output.
-A few network designs are included as appendices \ref{sec:6.5} and \ref{sec:6.6}.
+A few of the network designs are included as Appendices \ref{app:mi_class_graph} and \ref{app:aio_class_graph}.
 In these figures, the paired numbers indicate the size of that layer.
 The question mark is an artifact from the plotting functions in TensorFlow, indicating that the input dimension could be variable.
-The second number in the pair indicates the output size of the layer, pre-defined by the architecture.
+The second number in the pair indicates the output size of the layer, predefined by the architecture.
 This is true for all subsequent model architecture plots.

-The data input to some models was different from others.
+The data input to some models was different than others.
 Some models used control rod heights as inputs, while some used total reactivity generated by control rods.
 Some models reduced the total number of input variables by summing the control rod information (when relevant) into a single variable.
 If the control rod heights were used this way, only control rods 1, 2, and 3 were summed.
 If the reactivity provided by each control rod was used, all of the rods were summed into a single variable.
-The types of models designed and trained can be viewed in Table \ref{tb:typs_class_models_trained}.
+Table \ref{tb:typs_class_models_trained} shows the types of models designed and trained.